godotengine/godot-website/collections/_article/parallax-progress-report.md

   <source src="/storage/blog/parallax2d/zoom_out.mp4" type="video/mp4">
 </video>

 Increasing the `repeat_times` will allow for the number of repeats to grow and spread outward, so that you can zoom out and not reveal the magic going on behind the scenes.
-Eventually, it'd be nice to have a flag to have this adjust automatically, but this is a good start!
+Eventually, it'd be nice to have a flag to adjust this automatically, but this is a good start!
+Bear in mind that this repeats *all* children of the `Parallax2D` node.
+If you want only one of the children to repeat, it might be preferable to use the `texture_repeat` property and `Sprite2D`'s region to prepare your background.

 #### What else?